glennmatlin/FIFE_manuscript/iff/appendix.typ

 -   *Strategy Pattern:* The use of "Strict" and "Loose" evaluation modes is a classic example of the Strategy pattern.
 The main evaluation library can switch between these different evaluation algorithms at runtime without changing its core logic.
 -   *Factory Pattern:* The framework uses a factory approach to dynamically create instances of instruction-checker classes from the registry based on the IDs specified in a given prompt.

+= Appendix: Evaluation Dataset
-= Comprehensive Documentation of Prompt Design, Instructions, and Model Outputs
+// Comprehensive Documentation of Prompt Design, Instructions, and Model Outputs

-This appendix provides detailed information on the prompts, instructions, and resulting outputs used in our experiments
+This appendix provides detailed information on the prompts and instructions used in our experiments, along with samples of model outputs.

 == System Prompt

-The LLMs are primed using the following prompt to follow the instructions
+The LMs are primed using the following system/agent prompt to aid in aligning with our instruction-following and improve baseline performance.

 ```